Katsuko Saruhashi: Education

 Saruhashi was born in Tokyo in 1920.
 At a very young age, Saruhashi wanted to know what made it rain.
 This fascination was derived from watching raindrops slide down windows one day during primary school.
 Kuniharu and Kuno Saruhashi both saw the importance of education and supported their daughter after their shared experience during World War 2, where many women struggled to support themselves without husbands or fathers.
 Saruhashi and her mother understood that there was a lack of women with technical knowledge and figured that it could be useful to gain financial independence.
 At the age of 21, Saruhsashi quit her secure job at an insurance firm to attend the Imperial Women's College of Science, now known as Toho University, where she earned a degree in chemistry.

 After graduating in 1943 with an undergraduate degree in chemistry, Saruhashi took a position at the Meteorological Research Institute where she worked with her mentor Miyake Yasuo, and her scientific career took off.
-Saruhashi went back to school to get her PhD in chemistry at the University of Tokyo in 1957, where she was be the first woman to graduate with a PhD in science.
+Saruhashi went back to school to get her PhD in chemistry at the University of Tokyo in 1957, where she was the first woman to graduate with a PhD in science.
 Her dissertation was on "The Behavior of Carbonic Matter in Natural Water".